de-passage/blog/_posts/2020-05-13-algebraic-datatypes-cpp-pt2.markdown

 ## Single argument functions
 Before we start, let's think about what the syntax presented above entails. `ev` is the macro we defined in [part 1]({% post_url 2020-05-09-algebraic-datatypes-cpp %}), it expects a value of our type container type: `type_t<T>`.
 The rest is simply operator overloading: `operator,` and `operator->`.
 The former is very straightforward, but the latter has some stringent restrictions attached to its use.
 It must be a non-static member function that returns either a pointer or a value of a type providing a valid overload of `operator->`.
-Moreover, and this is the most inconvenient in our case, the identifier on the right side must refer to a member of the type returned by the call to `operator->`.
+Moreover, and this is very inconvenient in our case, the identifier on the right side must refer to a member of the type returned by the call to `operator->`.
 This means that the following syntax cannot be defined in C++:
 ```cpp
 constexpr static inline auto InvalidSyntax = Int -> (Char | Bool);
 ```